BIBB Logo

 You may also apply if you are not yet living in Germany.

-• You may be able to send the application by post to the competent authority.
+• You can also send the application by post to the competent authority.
 Do not send originals.

-• You can also send the application via email.
+• You may be able to send the application via email.
 Ask your competent authority before you do.
-Later on in the recognition procedure, you may be required to submit original copies or certified copies of the documents.
+Later on in the recognition procedure, you may be required to submit original copies or of the documents.

 The competent authority receives the application.
 After one month at the latest, it will confirm that the application has arrived.
 Once the competent authority has received all the documents from you, it processes your application.